MarcAntoineRaymond/GomenHashai/README.md

 ![GomenHashai Logo](logo/logo.png)

 GomenHashai guarantee images integrity in your k8s cluster by adding digests from a trusted set to your pods.
-It will also apologize for denying and gently terminating pods that does not use trusted digest. 🍣GomenHashai!
+It will also apologize for denying and gently terminating pods that does not use a trusted digest. 🍣GomenHashai!

 ---